Fox-ML-infrastructure/Contracting_Docs/consulting/ADVANCED_OUTLINE_WIP.md

 Last Updated: [Insert Date]

-This document outlines the terms, expectations, and conditions for the development of Advanced Modules for the Aurora Framework, including (but not limited to) NLP integrations, alt-data pipelines, custom model extensions, enterprise-grade execution logic, or any high-complexity subsystem requested by a client.
+This document outlines the terms, expectations, and conditions for the development of Advanced Modules for the Fox ML Infrastructure (Fox-v1-infra) system, including (but not limited to) NLP integrations, alt-data pipelines, custom model extensions, enterprise-grade execution logic, or any high-complexity subsystem requested by a client.

-These terms apply only to advanced, specialized, or bespoke development work and do not apply to the open-source Aurora core.
+These terms apply only to advanced, specialized, or bespoke development work and do not apply to the core Fox ML Infrastructure system.

 ⸻